Most Games for Glenelg (1921 to 2022)

 Summary

-Played just 15 games in 1961 but finished only two votes behind Magarey Medal winner John Halbert.
-Had a great pair of hands and displayed bulldog tenacity.
+Played just 15 out of the 19 games in 1961 but finished only two votes behind Magarey Medal winner John Halbert.
+He had a great pair of hands and displayed bulldog tenacity, desperate to get those hands on the footy.

 Don Laffin